The Best of Brandy

 The Best of Brandy is the first greatest hits album by American singer Brandy.
 It was released on March 28, 2005 by Atlantic Records, completing her contract with the label after being signed since 1994.
 The album comprises nearly all of Norwood's 1994–2004 singles, compiling her first four studio albums Brandy (1994), Never Say Never (1998), Full Moon (2002) and Afrodisiac (2004), as well as songs she contributed to film soundtracks such as Waiting to Exhale (1995) and Set It Off (1996).
-While it features no original material, the album includes rare tracks such as a 1995 cover of Michael Jackson's "Rock with You", her international single "Another Day in Paradise" and the single remix of "U Don't Know Me (Like U Used To)".

-The Best of Brandy received generally favorable reviews from critics, who noted the creativity of Norwood's back-catalog.
+The album received generally favorable reviews from critics who noted the creativity of Norwood's back-catalog.
 It debuted at number 27 on the US Billboard 200, selling 26,000 units in its first week.
 Outside the United States, "Who Is She 2 U"–the second US single from Afrodisiac–was released as a single in support of The Best of Brandy.
+While it features no original material, the album includes rare tracks such as a 1995 cover of Michael Jackson's "Rock with You", her international single "Another Day in Paradise" and the single remix of "U Don't Know Me (Like U Used To)".